GeoscienceAustralia/dea-notebooks/README.md

 This introductory notebook demonstrates how to use the `subpixel_contours` function to:

-* Extract one or multiple contour lines from a single two-dimensional digital elevation model (DEM) and export these as a shapefile
+* Extract one or multiple contour lines from a single two-dimensional digital elevation model and export these as a shapefile
 * Optionally include custom attributes in the extracted contour features
 * Load in a multi-dimensional satellite dataset from Digital Earth Australia, and extract a single contour value consistently through time along a specified dimension
 * Filter the resulting contours to remove small noisy features